radang2014/virus/README.md

    in ".virus".

 Acknowledgements:
- - Ming Chow's CS116 class and the foo virus for inspiration
+ - Ming Chow's CS116 class @ Tufts and the foo virus for inspiration
  - Lexi Shewchuk for testing it out
- - CS40 Lab11 (shell scripting) and the internet at
+ - CS40 Lab11 (shell scripting) @ Tufts and the internet at
    large for teaching me how to bash script
  - Skylar Gilfeather for fixing file path bugs